ymkim-ssplab/ymkim-ssplab.github.io/_pages/about.md

   <li>
     <span class="news-date">Feb.
 2026.</span>
-    Paper published in <em>The Korean Journal of Local Government Studies (지방정부연구)</em> (KCI), with Kayeon Nam as first author
+    Paper published in <em>The Korean Journal of Local Government Studies (지방정부연구)</em> (KCI), with Kayeon Nam as the first author
   </li>

   <li>
     <span class="news-date">Feb.
 2026.</span>
-    Paper published in <em>Asian Journal of Water, Environment and Pollution</em> (SCOPUS), with Mihyeon Yu as first author
+    Paper published in <em>Asian Journal of Water, Environment and Pollution</em> (SCOPUS), with Mihyeon Yu as the first author
   </li>

 <br>